Accessibility Testing Tutorial (A Complete Step By Step Guide)

 Manual Method

-#1) We can use high contrast mode:
+#1) We can use high contrast mode

 Using high contrast mode we can highlight the content of the website.
-When we turn the high contrast mode, the content of the website gets highlighted automatically as it turns into white or yellow and the background turns black.
+When we turn the high contrast mode, the content of the website gets highlighted automatically as it turns white or yellow and the background turns black.

 High Contrast settings